mixemer/LargeInt/README.md

 # LargeInt class
-### and honor project for CSC331 - data structure class.
+### An honor project for CSC331 - data structure class.